An open-source automated magnetic optical density meter for analysis of suspensions of magnetic cells and particles: Introduction

 \section{Introduction}

-Magnetotactic bacteria possess a chain of iron-oxide or iron-sulfide nanocrystals that makes them align with the Earth's magnetic field~\cite{Bellini2009,Blakemore1979}.
+Magnetotactic bacteria biomineralize a chain of iron-oxide or iron-sulfide nanocrystals (a magnetosome) that makes them align with the Earth's magnetic field~\cite{Frankel1979, Farina1990}.
 This property allows them to search efficiently for the optimal redox conditions in stratified water columns~\cite{Lefevre2014}.
+Ever since their discovery~\cite{Bellini2009,Blakemore1979} they have intrigued researchers in magnetism, not in the least because one can easily control them in a microscope~\cite{Lee2004b,Khalil2013b,Pichel2018}.
+Magnetotactic bacteria are used as model systems for many applications of magnetic particles, such as magnetic domain imaging~\cite{Futschik1989,Harasko1995}, hyperthermia~\cite{Hergt2005,Gandia2019}, magnetic particle imaging~\cite{Makela2022}, microrobotic manipulation~\cite{Martel2010}, targeted drug delivery~\cite{Martel2009,Khalil2013,DeLanauze2014,Felfoul2016} and studies of spin-wave propagation~\cite{Zingsem2019}.

-Sch\"uler and colleagues discovered that the transmission of light through suspensions of magnetotactic bacteria is influenced by the direction of an externally applied field~\cite{Schuler1995}.
+Rosenblatt~\cite{Rosenblatt1982} discovered that the transmission of light through suspensions of magnetotactic bacteria is influenced by the direction of an externally applied field.
 This effect has been successfully applied as a simple method to monitor such processes as the cultivation of magnetotactic bacteria~\cite{Faivre2010, Fernandez2018,Yang2013a,Song2014} and to assess their velocity~\cite{Lefevre2009,Chen2014}.